Lễ kính Thánh

 In today's Gospel reading Jesus teaches us about his mission "to serve and to give his life to redeem many."

-James and his brother John supported by their mother asked for places of honor with Jesus.
-It was an opportune occasion for Jesus to teach them and his other disciples about the real meaning of service.
+for Jesus to teach them and his other disciples about the real meaning of

 "To serve and give his life to redeem many:" Jesus served and gave his life to save humankind; he gave his life to show his love for us.
 He did everything out of love.